Merovex/Traveller-Sector-Generator/README.markdown

 * Convert to SVG

-* Configuration instructions
-* Installation instructions
-* Operating instructions

 * Copyright and licensing information
 * Contact information for the distributor or programmer
 * Known bugs
 * Troubleshooting
 * Credits and acknowledgments
-* A changelog lists project changes.
-This is usually intended for programmers

 * A News sections might also be include to lists project updates for users.